 “It’s foreign.
 Short for Elisabeth, but not Lillia or Lillian, I don’t understand why though.”

 “Your given name’s Elisabeth then?”

-“YOUR name, snotty.”
+“YOUR name, snotty!”
 She giggled, and I thought “charming.”
 And that word was inadequate as well.

 “Um, it’s Khabir.”
 She then pulled a “charming” face, as she thought about it, then smiled.

-“I like it, which I’m, of course, certain your mother and father have waited many years to hear.”
+“I like it, which, I am of course certain your mother and father have waited decades to hear.”

 “Just my father.”

-“It’s fine.
-Dear Lilla, how could you make my father so right?”
+“Oh, dear Lilla, how could you make my father so right?”
 She looked perplexed, and charming not understanding my spoken heartfelt thought.
 “Well.
 Do you want something to eat?”

 “That’s not necessary.”

 “A-All right.
-If you wish,” she said quietly, again the bashfulness back, after teasing me so.
+If you wish,” she said quietly, again the bashfulness back, after teasing me so boldly.